Draba verna: Identification

 The combination of bifid petals (sometimes giving the impression of having flowers with 8 petals) and leafless stems makes this species very easy to identify.
 Separating it from the critical segregates D. majuscula and D. praecox, if you choose to accept them, is much more difficult.
 The depth of division of the petals, the hairiness of the leaves and stems, and the length of the petiole are all useful field characters.

 Distribution and status

 Common whitlowgrass is native to Europe, western Asia and parts of North Africa southwards to Ethiopia.
 It is also widely established in the temperate regions of the Americas, Australia, New Zealand and Japan.
 It has been postulated that it was brought to North America when the European colonizers came to the New World.

-It is sometimes listed as an invasive species is places where it is introduced, such as the US, but there is no suggestion that it causes any harm.
+It is sometimes listed as an invasive species in places where it is introduced, such as the United States, but there is no suggestion that it causes any harm.
 Its global status has not been assessed, but in countries where it is native it is generally listed as "Least Concern."